johnnycistudent/dogdeal/README.md

   **4.** If I don't see a dog I want on the site, I would like to make a request to the site by using the "Request a Dog" feature.

-  **5.**
+  **5.** I would like the ability to reset my password if I forget it.

-  **8.** As the Administrator of the site, I would like to be able to see the vital statistics of the site in one comprehensive and interactive list. i.e. how many recipes there currently are, how many users, how many deleted recipes etc.
+  **6.** As the Administrator of the site, I would like to be able to easily upload new dogs for sale and edit the ads if there is a typo or change to their sale status.

-  **9.** As the Administrator of the site, I would like to restore a recipe I deleted previously to the active recipe collection.